Angel and venture capital investors can be promising options for high-growth small businesses

 For small business owners with big ambitions, angel and VC funding can be powerful options to help your business grow and thrive.
 Just be aware that these investors are looking for businesses with the potential to scale, and that receiving funding from them comes with some serious strings attached.

-If you believe your company is a good fit for this kind of funding, network assertively, create a succinct pitch, and ask probing questions before moving forward.
+If you believe your small business is a good fit for this kind of funding, network assertively, create a succinct pitch, and ask probing questions before moving forward.

 2. STLPR, New $25 million St. Louis venture capital fund to boost minority startups